Background checks are an essential part of the hiring process. However, the rules surrounding them can be hard to understand.

 This is especially true for pre-employment background checks in California, which require special considerations.

-Did you know that one in three Californians has a criminal history?
+Did you know that an estimated eight million Californians have a criminal record?

 This means employers are virtually guaranteed to encounter previous convictions, arrests, and other considerations at some point in their hiring efforts.